 Interested in learning how your private club can set up a foundation?

-Download the first article in a series on Club Foundations which was originally published in Club Director and co-authored by Kevin F. Reilly, J.D., CPA, CGMA.
+Download the first article in the Philanthropy in Clubs series which was originally published in Club Director and co-authored by Kevin F. Reilly, J.D., CPA, CGMA.

 Reprinted with permission from the spring 2020 issue of Club Director published by the National Club Association.